List of U.S. state colors: Pennsylvania

 Pennsylvania does not have known official state colors.

 No official state colors are listed on the Commonwealth's State Symbols webpage, and no resolution or legislation designating state colors is known to exist.

 Some sources erroneously cite blue and gold due to their prominence on the state license plate and the state flag, but these colors are coincidentally predominant on many current and historical US state license plates and on most blue "seal on a bedsheet" US state flags, including Pennsylvania's and at least 19 others.)

-Rhode Island

-Rhode Island has no known official state colors.

 South Carolina

 South Carolina's official color is: